evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 drivetrain.drivesetup.NotSet

 The  suspension has a fixed height and damping.
+The ground clearance with this suspension is 140 mm.

 ### Brakes